What We Do

 This Drama Group was for adults over 16, working together with the wonderful provincial Theatre at Chipping Norton to engage in a drama session on the stage – how exciting!
 We were joined by eight other people with additional needs who lived locally and we had a shared lunch before returning home in the car, singing songs from our favourite musicals.
 See below and right for comments from the young people and the professionals!

 “Enjoyed the singing with the “We will rock you”

 “It’s a nice theatre & staff were all friendly”.

 “I have enjoyed all of the workshops and I’ve tried new skills”.

 Funded by Leamington Town Trust this project will establish a support group for fathers, grandfathers, step-fathers and male carers of a disabled child, young person or adult.

 We know a direct Dad to Dad support group would meet the needs expressed by male carers, providing a safe space for fathers to benefit from a gender specific approach; as one father expressed “I come home tired, then I have to face caring and have a stressed partner to deal with”.

 In an informal and relaxed setting and hosted by skilled male facilitators who are fathers themselves, we will explore sensitive issues but also be guided by what the group wants to do – whether it be action packed or some quieter moments.

-This group will start in the New Year, if you’d like more information now, just drop a line via email to email@example.com
+If you’d like more information, just drop a line via email to email@example.com

 This friendly group welcomes parents & carers of children under five providing a safe, secure, and happy environment for all children with parents being actively involved.
 There are plenty of toys which help to develop children’s skills and the opportunity to engage with other families.